 Your little one may not be a wiz at telling time just yet, but their internal clocks know precisely what time it is.
 Putting your kids to bed at the same time night after night helps them naturally settle into their bedtime routine without as much of a battle

-The book, Mastering Sleep & Schedules includes 40+ sample routines for baby (8 weeks old) to preschoolers (5 years old) and are all completely customizable to your unique family.
+My eBook, Mastering Sleep & Schedules includes 40+ sample routines for baby (8 weeks old) to school-age kids and are all completely customizable to your unique family.
+I put every single routine I’ve ever used and sleep tips in this resource.

 2. Speaking of Routine…